Email marketing – A new challenge for 2015. (Updated May 2019)

 A simple little email recommending something, whether it be a product, a book or other offer, based on past purchase history is certain to get a better reception than a non-targeted, generic recommendation.

-When used correctly, email & digital marketing can generate you a good return on investment, however the first challenge is to get those emails opened!
+When used correctly, email & digital marketing can generate you a good return on investment, however the first challenge is to get those emails delivered and then opened!